V-Abhishek/credit-risk/README.md

 **Exposure at Default - The total value that a lender is exposed to when a borrower defaults.**<br />

-<p> We have built PD, LGD and EAD models and combined them to calculate the Expected Loss of the entire portfolio (Lenders Club).</p>
+<p> We have built PD, LGD and EAD models and combined them to calculate the Expected Loss of the entire portfolio (Lending Club).</p>

 ---
 ### Data

-Lenders Club Consumer Loan issued from 2007 to 2015 was used as the dataset for this project.
-You can download the data from [Kaggle](https://www.kaggle.com/datasets)
+Lending Club Consumer Loan issued from 2007 to 2015 was used as the dataset for this project.
+You can download the data from [Kaggle](https://www.kaggle.com/wordsforthewise/lending-club)

 ---